YangLin-Opt/Branch-and-Check-for-RSS-TPP/README.md

 # Usage Guide

-In addition to the Gurobi Optimizer solver and the required Python libraries, this project requires compiling the Cython source file before running the main program.
+In addition to the Gurobi solver and the required Python libraries, this project requires compiling the Cython source file before running the main program.

 ## Step 1: Compile Cython Extension